E-Cycle Washington is a free program that makes it easy for Washington residents to recycle certain broken, obsolete, or worn-out electronics.

 Is your item badly damaged?
 Some locations may reject items (like old TVs with broken cathode ray tubes) that are a health and safety hazard.
 Call ahead to ask.

 Computer peripherals such as keyboards, mice, and printers are not included in the E-Cycle WA program.
+Call 1-800-RECYCLE or search the database for items not covered in the program.

 Peripherals and the other electronics noted below can be dropped off at these participating retailers and recycled at no charge.